 - 1/4 cup heavy cream

-- 1 teaspoon superfine sugar (if you don’t have superfine sugar, simply blitz some granulated sugar in a blender or food processor until super finely ground but not powdery)
+- 1 teaspoon superfine sugar (or just blitz granulated sugar in a blender until finely ground but not powdery)

 - Dash vanilla extract